vlademirjunior/blazor/readme.md

 # Create a new Blazor Server project
-dotnet new blazor -n FrontEnd --interactivity --help dotnet new blazor -n FrontEnd --interactivity None --no-https
+dotnet new blazor -n FrontEnd --interactivity --help dotnet new blazor -n FrontEnd --interactivity None

 # Add the new Blazor Server project to the solution
 dotnet sln ToDoApp.sln add FrontEnd/FrontEnd.csproj